windalin/ps2tool/README.md

 - Choose between multiple .ttf fonts to use as the in game font.
 - Choose between multiple .ini files to use as UserOptions.ini.
 - Choose tint colour for infantry reticules.
-- Population viewer for Connery, Miller, Cobalt, Emerald, and Soltech.
+- Population viewer for Connery, Miller, Cobalt, Emerald, and SolTech.
 Uses Honu's population API, see https://wt.honu.pw/api-doc/index.html.
 - Automatically start the launchpad and Recursion stat tracker.

 **Important:**